CDCgov/prime-reportstream/prime-router/docs/design/design/auth/auth-design.md

 This approach would attempt to use existing libraries to annotate request mappings in our Spring app.

-We would have to write custom code in the shared project to handle configuration and authn/authz for ResportStream endpoints that still live in our Azure Functions app.
+We would have to write custom code in the shared project to handle configuration and authn/authz for ReportStream endpoints that still live in our Azure Functions app.

 Pros